Staying Healthy with Lung Cancer

 Make sure your lungs aren't being stressed any more than they need to be.
+Check your home for radon.
 If you smoke, quit smoking.
-Avoid second hand smoke and going outside when the air quality is poor.
+Avoid secondhand smoke and going outside when the air quality is poor.
 Ask people not to smoke near you at work and at home.
 Avoid social activities that will expose you to secondhand smoke.
 Quitting smoking makes a positive difference in your risk for lung cancer and ability to heal after lung cancer treatment.
-Get expert advice for how to stop smoking.
+Get expert advice on how to stop smoking.

 Your body needs all the support it can get so you can heal properly and fight lung cancer.
 Being mindful of the following will help you care for your body during and after lung cancer treatment: